-While just about every teacher agrees that report card comments are important, there are few who actually look forward to writing them.
+Just about every teacher agrees: report card comments are important.
+But there are few who actually look forward to writing them.

 Because every instructor knows working under tight deadlines to create upwards of 20 unique and detailed reports isn’t exactly straightforward (or particularly fun).